Banknote processing: Cash Cycle

 The cash cycle is driven by coins for lower values and banknotes for higher values (called denominations).
 The central bank orders the banknotes from security printing companies and stocks them.
 To get banknotes, financial institutions raise a credit at the central bank with paying interests and depositing securities.
 On request of their customers they pay them out over the bank counter or cash dispensers (i.e., automated teller machines, ATM) and put them into circulation.
 After paying at cash registers of retail or gas stations, vending machines (e.g., cigarettes, tickets, drinks) or depositing in ATMs the cash is returned to the financial institutions.
 In most cases, CiT companies pick up the cash receipts by armored cars and refill the cash dispensers or store it in bank vaults.

 Depending on the country the cash cycle is regulated and structured differently.
 Some central banks (e.g., the Bank of England or the Reserve Bank of Australia) delegate their tasks for maintaining the fitness and checking the authenticity to the financial institutions and accept only unfit banknotes to be deposited (returned).
 Otherwise they may charge a penalty or a fee.
 The European Central Bank (ECB) stipulates that the financial institutions may always return the banknotes as standardized units (bundles of 1,000 banknotes, sorted by denomination, banded as packages of 100 banknotes) without having sorted them for the fitness level.
 The Deutsche Bundesbank (DBB) even accepts unsorted banknotes as "multi-denomination deposit" for a moderate fee independent from the amount of the payment.
 This attractive offering supports a high quality of the cash in circulation and the reliable and early detection of counterfeit money all over Germany.
 The National Bank of Belgium, the Oesterreichische Nationalbank with its participation in Geldservice Austria (GSA) and the Central Bank of Luxembourg apply similar models of the optimized cash cycle.

 The central banks define the conditions for the recirculation of fit banknotes by the financial institutions.
 The ECB, with its Decision on the authenticity and fitness checking and recirculation of euro banknotes (ECB/2010/14), defines a minimum standard for the recirculation of euro banknotes by financial institutions and other professional cash handlers.
 This includes the verification of authenticity and sufficient fitness level by certified banknote processing machines.
 Damaged and soiled banknotes must be returned to the National Central Bank (NCB).
 Suspect counterfeit money must be handed over to the competent national authorities.

 History

 Counting machines

-First mechanical means for the sorting and counting of banknotes existed in the 1920s already.
+The sorting and counting of banknotes by mechanical means already existed in the 1920s.
 In 1916, the USA granted the patent Machine for Assorting and Counting Paper Money.
 The machine offered several slots for feeding banknotes by a cashier and used mechanical counters.
 It was used as Federal Bill Counter by the Federal Reserve System over several decades.

 From 1957, the British De La Rue marketed the first counting machine based on spindle principles, i.e., with counting the pieces on the edges.